JJinsup/so_arm_101_isaac/README.md

 This ensures that your policy performs as expected in Isaac Lab before attempting real‑world transfer.

-## 🧩 Sim2Sim Transfer

-_Work in progress._

-## 🛠️ Sim2Real Transfer

-_Work in progress._

-## 🤝 Contributing

-We welcome contributions of all kinds!
-Please read our [Contributing Guide](CONTRIBUTING.md) to learn how to set up your environment, follow our coding style, and submit pull requests.

 ## 📄 License

 This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.